BYU-CS-260/AWS-Setup/firewall.md

 We will be teaching you some basic systems administration commands and will be building just enough command line tools to allow you to be successful.

-First you will open port 80 in the firewall to allow web browsers to connect to your server.
-A firewall keeps anyone from connecting to your machine on ports that you havent secured.
+First, you will open port 80 in the firewall to allow web browsers to connect to your server.
+A firewall keeps anyone from connecting to your machine on ports that you haven't secured.
 This protects your machine from hackers.

 1. Sign into the [AWS console](https://aws.amazon.com/console/) and search for the EC2 service.
 Amazon Elastic Compute Cloud (Amazon EC2) is a the service that your Cloud9 web server is running on, so you will need to configure the firewall in the EC2 dashboard.
 ![](images/ec2.png)